jwist/hastaLaVista/README.md

 The previous demo illustrated the last two points mentioned in the introduction, i.e., the visualization of existing results (data.json).
 The examples in this section illustrate how to run the analysis in R and then push the outcome into a data.json file for visualization.

-Four examples are provided for untargetted analysis of metabolic profiles.
+Four examples are provided for untargeted analysis of metabolic profiles.

 **Multivariate statistics is performed using the *MetaboMate* R package.
-Please refer to its repository for installation at https::/github.com/kimsche/MetaboMate. *Metabomate* itself requires the instalation of 3 packages from Bioconductor (https://bioconductor.org).
+Please refer to its repository for installation at https::/github.com/kimsche/MetaboMate. *Metabomate* itself requires the installation of 3 packages from Bioconductor (https://bioconductor.org).
 The 3 packages have to be installed using the bioductor package manager before *MetaboMate* could be installed.**

 The following command should work once BiocManager has been installed (https://bioconductor.org/install/)

     BiocManager::install(c("MassSpecWavelet", "impute", "pcaMethods"))

+Four examples to explore spectra according to metadata, to explores data from scores, to help with identification of reference compounds and to check univariate statistics after multivariate analysis.

 1. https://gist.githubusercontent.com/jwist/289f1fa14f8583cf7a062bc9c9b34df5/raw/27400cda47546c4c9df4a2650c9a96d5d72bc550/BariatricRats_dataExplorer.r
 1. https://gist.githubusercontent.com/jwist/517323d9e3176c9f9509e0f2293cba3c/raw/67f9e1305879c8712d99a483dcccbe7556bfe7f3/BariatricRats_scoresExplorer.r